gcdata/Coursera-DS3-SamsungProject/README.md

 		  './train/subject_train.txt' and './test/subject_test.txt', applying the column name 'SubjectID'.

-		- Combine these subject sets into a new data set 'SubjectsAll' usinf rbind.
+		- Combine these subject sets into a new data set 'SubjectsAll' using rbind.

 		- Add the Subjects to dataset 'SamsungDFAll' using cbind.